Higher Airy structures, W algebras and topological recursion

 \begin{definin} We say that the spectral curve is admissible when $r_{\alpha} = \pm 1\,\,{\rm mod}\,\,s_{\alpha}$ for all ramification points $p_{\alpha}$. \end{definin} Now let us consider the series expansion

 and introduce for $l > 0$ the meromorphic $1$-forms on $\mathcal{C}$

-Theorem \ref{t:HASseveral} relates the Bouchard-Eynard topological recursion to higher quantum Airy structures, as summarized below: \begin{theoremin} For any admissible spectral curve, the $\omega_{g,n}$ computed by the Bouchard-Eynard topological recursion can be decomposed as finite sums
+Theorem \ref{t:HASseveral} relates the Bouchard--Eynard topological recursion to higher quantum Airy structures, as summarized below: \begin{theoremin} For any admissible spectral curve, the $\omega_{g,n}$ computed by the Bouchard--Eynard topological recursion can be decomposed as finite sums

 and the generating series

 is the partition function of a higher quantum Airy structure based on an (explicit) representation of a subset of modes of the $\bigoplus_{\alpha} \mathcal{W}(\mathfrak{gl}_{r_{\alpha}})$ algebra generators as differential operators.